 Blue

-Blue spans all kinds of emotional triggers such as peace, water, tranquillity, and dependability.
+Blue spans all emotional triggers, such as peace, water, tranquillity, and dependability.
 It offers a sense of soundness, curbs appetite, and stimulates productivity.
 That’s why navy blue attires are popular in the corporate world.
 It’s also most commonly used by conservative brands looking to promote trust in their products.
 Overall, blue is well-liked because it gives a sense of calmness and confidence when building relationships, especially in marketing.
 Blue in marketing is the most universally favoured!
 It relates to trust and helps with customer loyalty.
 It is an excellent choice to form the basis of marketing material for companies.
 We sometimes associate it with feeling down, e.g. feeling the blues.

 Famous brands associated with blue include American Express, Dell, Facebook, Twitter, LinkedIn, Microsoft, Ford, Visa, HP, IBM, Lowe’s, Oral B, Oreo, PayPal, Pepsi, Skype, Intel, General Electric, Boeing, General Motors, Samsung, Nokia, Philips, Mazda, Unilever, Volkswagen, Hyundai and so forth.